The New York Times Company: Holdings

-Alongside its namesake newspaper, the company owns the New York Times International Edition and related digital properties including NYTimes.com, as well as various brand-related properties.
+Alongside its namesake newspaper, the company owns The New York Times International Edition and related digital properties including NYTimes.com, as well as various brand-related properties.

+Business trends

+The company experienced a sharp decline in sales at the beginning of the 21st century.
+From 2011 onwards, sales stabilized and even began to grow again after a few years.
+In May 2025, the company had a market capitalization of US$8.9 billion.

 Ownership and leadership

 Since September 25, 1997, the company has been listed on the New York Stock Exchange under the symbol NYT.
-From April 27, 1967 until January 13, 1969, the Company’s Class A common stock traded over the counter.
+From April 27, 1967, until January 13, 1969, the company's Class A common stock traded over the counter.
 From January 14, 1969, until September 24, 1997, the shares were traded on the American Stock Exchange.
 Of the two categories of stock, Class A and Class B, the former is publicly traded and the latter is held privately—largely (over 90% through The 1997 Trust) by the descendants of Adolph Ochs, who purchased The New York Times newspaper in 1896.

 Carlos Slim loan and investment

 On January 20, 2009, The New York Times reported that its parent company, the New York Times Company, had reached an agreement to borrow $250 million from Mexican billionaire Carlos Slim, "to help the newspaper company finance its businesses".
 The New York Times Company later repaid that loan ahead of schedule.
-Since then, Slim has bought large quantities of the company's Class A shares, which are available for purchase by the public and offer less control over the company than Class B shares, which are privately held.
+Slim subsequently bought large quantities of the company's Class A shares, which are available for purchase by the public and offer less control over the company than Class B shares, which are privately held.
 Slim's investments in the company included large purchases of Class A shares in 2011, when he increased his stake in the company to 8.1% of Class A shares, and again in 2015, when he exercised stock options—acquired as part of a repayment plan on the 2009 loan—to purchase 15.9 million Class A shares, making him the largest shareholder.

 As of March 7, 2016, Slim owned 17.4% of the company's Class A shares, according to annual filings submitted by the company.
-While Slim is the largest shareholder in the company, his investment only allows him to vote for Class A directors, a third of the company's board.
+While Slim became the largest shareholder in the company, his investment only allowed him to vote for Class A directors, a third of the company's board.
+In December 2017, Slim reportedly cut his stake in The New York Times by half, reducing his ownership to approximately 8%.
+By 2021, Slim was no longer listed among "principal holders of common stock" (i.e. greater than 5% ownership) in the company's annual proxy statement.